 Kansas City, Kansas, has a long and unique Hispanic heritage.
 Of the approximately 153,000-person population, 29.6 percent are Hispanic or Latino.
 According to the Kansas Office of the Governor, the history of the Kansas Hispanic community began with Mexican immigrants who came to Kansas to escape poverty or the Mexican Revolution beginning around 1900.
 This was influenced by the growth of the railroads and the need for labor during and after World War I. The area’s Hispanic communities have grown, creating a need for Mexican grocers and restaurants.
 Given the restaurants and markets condensed within a small area of Kansas City, Kansas, it’s the ideal place to take a tour and taste authentic Mexican cuisine.

 Headed to Kansas City?
-Know these seven popular Kansas City barbecue restaurants and where to find them -- a great hotel deal at the new Loews Kansas City Hotel -- and how to spend time in the Kansas side of Kansas City with these 15 things to do.
+Know these seven popular Kansas City barbecue restaurants and spend time in the Kansas side of Kansas City with these 15 things to do.